Your vote helps decide which projects get funded. The projects with the highest number of votes will receive funding.

 About Pick My Park

-Vision to reality: examples of what Pick My Park will make possible
+Vision to reality: examples of what Pick My Park could make possible

 - Michelle Guglielmo Park, Brunswick